viet34tqc/notebook/react-test.md

 - Test with CRA

-When we do asynchonous test using creat-react-app, we need to run `yarn test` which runs `react-scripts test`.
+When we do asynchronous test using creat-react-app, we need to run `yarn test` which runs `react-scripts test`.
 The reason is react-scripts will run polyfill for `fetch` (Jest run in NodeJS environment where `fetch` is not available).
 Otherwise, we might encounter error `ReferenceError: fetch is not defined`

 In case we don't use CRA, then we will have to import `fetch` polyfill by ourselves.